 By car

 For our itinerary around Western Slovenia, we recommend hiring a car.
-We visited end of May/early June when the buses over Vršič Pass were not yet operational.
+We visited at the end of May/early June, when the buses over Vršič Pass were not yet operational.
 Our 5-day car hire from/to Ljubljana cost us less than EUR100.
-We hired our car from the local company AvantCar through DiscoverCars and found the service impeccable.
+We hired our car from the local company AvantCar through Car Rentals by Booking.com and found the service impeccable.
 They are also conveniently located, only 5 minutes from the central bus/train station in Ljubljana.

-If you travel by your own or hired car, note that route 206 over Vršič Pass is closed for about 5 months of the year due to (often heavy) snowfall.
+If you travel in your own car or a hired car, note that route 206 over the Vršič Pass is closed for about 5 months of the year due to (often heavy) snowfall.
 Check the traffic information portal for updates if in doubt.
-If route 206 is closed you can still cross the Julian Alps, just not over Vršič Pass but via the SS54/Italy (which is usually open all year).
+If route 206 is closed, you can still cross the Julian Alps, just not over Vršič Pass; instead, use the SS54/Italy (which is usually open year-round).

 We hired a car to explore Western Slovenia (though not an electric one)